kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-hooks.md

 ## Executing Hooks in Separate Thread

-Plugins that declare hooks can be executed in a separate thread from that of the Kuzzle Backend process.
-This is handy when you want to perform heavy computations that can have a negative impact on Kuzzle Backend's performance.
+Plugins that declare hooks can be executed in a separate thread from that of the Kuzzle process.
+This is handy when you want to perform heavy computations that can have a negative impact on Kuzzle's performance.

-To achieve this, Kuzzle Backend must specify a `threads` property in the [custom configuration]({{ site_base_path }}guide/essentials/configuration) of the Plugin.
+To achieve this, Kuzzle must specify a `threads` property in the [custom configuration]({{ site_base_path }}guide/essentials/configuration) of the Plugin.

 ```json
 {